-In January 2020, we entered into a license with Kyorin Pharmaceutical Co., Ltd. (Kyorin) for the development and commercialization of ATYR1923 for ILDs in Japan.
-Under the collaboration and license agreement with Kyorin (the Kyorin Agreement), Kyorin received an exclusive right to develop and commercialize ATYR1923 in Japan for all forms of ILDs.
-We received an \$8.0 million upfront payment and we are eligible to receive an additional \$167.0 million in the aggregate upon achievement of certain development, regulatory and sales milestones, as well as tiered royalties ranging from the mid-single digits to mid-teens on net sales in Japan.
-Under the terms of the Kyorin Agreement, Kyorin will fund all research, development, regulatory, marketing and commercialization activities in Japan.
+In January 2020, we entered into a collaboration and license agreement with Kyorin Pharmaceutical Co., Ltd. (Kyorin) for the development and commercialization of ATYR1923 for ILD in Japan.
+Under the agreement (the Kyorin Agreement), Kyorin received an exclusive right to develop and commercialize ATYR1923 in Japan for all forms of ILD.
+Under the terms of the Kyorin Agreement, Kyorin is obligated to fund all research, development, regulatory, marketing and commercialization activities in Japan.
+In September 2020, Kyorin began dosing patients in a Phase 1 clinical trial of ATYR1923 (known as KRP-R120 in Japan) and completed the last subject visit in December 2020.
+The Phase 1 clinical trial, which was conducted and funded by Kyorin, is a placebo-controlled clinical trial to evaluate the safety, pharmacokinetics (PK) and immunogenicity of ATYR1923 in 32 healthy Japanese male volunteers.
+Results from this clinical trial are intended to enable Kyorin to initiate clinical trials in ILD in Japan.
+We received an \$8.0 million upfront payment in January 2020 and a \$2.0 million milestone payment in January 2021 upon completion of enrollment in the Phase 1 clinical trial, and are eligible to receive up to an additional \$165.0 million in the aggregate upon achievement of certain development, regulatory and sales milestones, as well as tiered royalties ranging from the mid-single digits to mid-teens on net sales in Japan.